What is Spiritual Direction?

 - My approach to spiritual direction is informed by Ignatian spirituality and the tenets of Christian orthodoxy.

-- I meet with directees for spiritual direction in person and online (via FaceTime, Skype etc.).
+- I meet with directees for spiritual direction in person and online (via Zoom, FaceTime, Skype etc.).

 - Each spiritual direction session is around an hour.